cpmendoza/cpmendoza.github.io/about.md

 ## About Me

-<p>I am <strong>Carlos</strong>, a <strong>Postdoctoral Fellow at McGill University</strong>, researcher and AI scientist with a Ph.D. in Mathematics & Statistics and over 8 years of experience bridging machine learning, reinforcement learning, and probabilistic modeling with real-world applications in finance, risk management, and healthcare innovation.</p>
+<p style="text-align: justify;">I am <strong>Carlos</strong>, a <strong>Postdoctoral Fellow at McGill University</strong>, researcher and AI scientist with a Ph.D. in Mathematics & Statistics and over 8 years of experience bridging machine learning, reinforcement learning, and probabilistic modeling with real-world applications in finance, risk management, and healthcare innovation.</p>

-<p>My work combines academic rigor and industry experience, creating AI systems that are reliable, explainable, and impactful.</p>
+<p style="text-align: justify;">My work combines academic rigor and industry experience, creating AI systems that are reliable, explainable, and impactful.</p>

 <h2>Current Projects</h2>
 <ul class="skill-list">